lesterw53679/gitHubActions-demo/readme-Lester.txt

     git commit -m "branch example commit 2" git push origin changeBranch

-10. Merge Branch: Go back to GitHub and do a compare and pull, this will trigger the select the branch you want to merge into the main branch compare the differences, check that we have successfully passed all the tests
+10. Merge Branch: Go back to GitHub and do a compare and pull, this will trigger the action because we are doing a pull and compare on this

+    select the branch you want to merge into the main branch compare the differences, check that we have successfully passed all the tests

-on:
+ 11. Bring your local project up to date: git pull origin main    //now your local is up to date, merged branches

+    if you need to delete the branch manually: git branch -D changeBranch

+12. Note on doing matrix
-  pull_request: [push, workflow_dispatch]
+on: [push, workflow_dispatch]
+    branches: [main, prod]

    branches:
       - "main"
       - "prod"

-10. Install the GitHub actions extension for VSCode (this will make it easier to do work with actions from VSCode)
+13. Install the GitHub actions extension for VSCode (this will make it easier to do work with actions from VSCode)
-11. Break the code, raise
+14. Break the code, raise Exception()